QCaudron/repeater_roundabout/assets/templates/rules.md

 Is there a prize ?
 : Fame and fortune await you !
 Or at least fame.
 There might be a trophy too.

+Can I make a contact with the same person over and over again ?
+: Yes -- on different repeaters.
+You can't just make a contact every few minutes with the same person on the same machine.
+That would be a duplicate contact, and you won't get points for it.
+It's also not terribly respectful to those on the repeater !
+This is the *Dean Clause*, named affectionately for Dean KG7ODB, who asked the question during an info session.

+Can I stay on the same repeater the whole contest ?
+: Yes !
+You can "run a repeater", like running a frequency during an HF contest.
+You can make contacts with different people, helping them activate that repeater.
+Some folk will move between machines, and some will stay put.
+A strategy that mixes the two will probably win out, in terms of points.

 Can I arrange a contact beforehand ?
 : Yes, skeds are perfectly okay !
 Arranging your QSO beforehand is perfectly fine.
 We have a [Discord system](https://discord.gg/BBpbESxSCm) that's a great place to arrange a sked, or see who's around to find you on a repeater.